hd719/devops/Docker-101.md

 ![Setup Env variables with Docker-compose](./screenshots/8-4.png)

-## 8: The Worker and Client Servies
+## 8: The Worker and Client Services

 - Going to add worker and client projects (service)
 - Created client and worker service